Is there any other phenomenon out there that can totally ruin a weekend like a simple trip to the grocery store? Maybe, but we can't think of one.

 Caboodle is a grocery delivery service that brings your stuff right to your door on a weekly basis.
 There's no hassle, no parking lot madness, no pressure to navigate the shopping masses.
 There's just peace of mind and a nicely curated bundle of groceries that you selected in 6 easy minutes using the Caboodle App.
 That's it.

-Right now, Caboodle is in the testing phase here in our hometown of Pittsburgh, PA.
-If you're somebody who lives in the Pittsburgh area and you're just plain sick and tired of grocery shopping, feel free to join our waitlist for the testing phase and find out just how easy shopping can be.
+Right now, Caboodle is only available in our hometown of Pittsburgh, PA.
+If you're somebody who lives in the Pittsburgh area and you're just plain sick and tired of grocery shopping, feel free to download our app and find out just how easy shopping can be.